sem-tab-challenge/2024/data/metadata2kg/round1/README.md

-# Metadata to KG Track Datasets
+# Metadata to KG Track Round 1 Datasets

-## Round 1

 In this round, a JSONL file is provided with each line representing a column in a table, along with table name, column name, and other columns in the same table.
-The goal is to map each such column to one DBpedia ontology property.
-We have also provided the metadata in the form of an OWL ontology, to facilitate the mapping using ontology matching tools.
+The goal is to map each such column to one DBpedia ontology property (which we also refer to as a "glossary" item).
+We have also provided the metadata and the glossary in the form of an OWL ontology, to facilitate the mapping using ontology matching tools.

 Sample data:
 - [Sample Metadata File in JSONL](r1_sample_metadata.jsonl)